-Belyuen Community Government Council continues to seek opportunities to achieve financial and service delivery sustainability.
-In November 2017, Belyuen and Coomalie Councils formed a working group together to pursue a cooperative way forward for their respective areas.
+Belyuen Community Government Council has been seeking avenues by which the potential for future growth can be supported.
+In November 2017 the Belyuen and Coomalie Councils formed a working group together to pursue a cooperative way forward for their respective areas.